PhillipBost/weightlifting-frontend/README.md

 - Athlete information
 - Athlete metadata

-- Q-scores and and birth years are computed within Supabase
+Q-scores and and birth years are computed within Supabase.
+Vercel pulls database information in real-time as end-users browse the website.

+## Contributing
+I would love general feedback and beta-testing notes however you can get them to me.

+## Costs
+- Claude $20 / month
+- Supabase $25 / month
+- Vercel free
+- GitHub free
+- Domain registration n/a yet

+## Licence
+Open source / MIT